-NOTE: All tuition and fees are subject to change by notification from the university.
-Please contact the admissions office for current tuition and fees.
+All tuition and fees are subject to change by notification from the university.
+Information about tuition and fees is available at www.national.edu/tuition-fees/.

-Tuition and fees are due on the first day of each trimester, unless advance arrangements are made.
+Tuition and fees are due on the first day of each term, unless advance arrangements are made.
 Students may qualify for short-term financial assistance to complete their registration.

-Any balance not paid in full within 30 days after a student's last date of attendance subject to collection and the university shall be entitled to all remedies allowed by law.
+Any balance not paid in full within 30 days after a student's last date of attendance may be subject to collection and the university shall be entitled to all remedies allowed by law.
 The university reserves the right to report all unpaid balances to the credit bureau.